gondi123/Airline-Information-SYstem-Using-JAVA-JDBC/README.md

 front end UI is desgined  using java swings,

-Backend UI  Java, JDBC API and Mysql server,
+Backend Java, JDBC API and Mysql server,

 How To use Application:-